C4ptainCrunch/thesis/source/index.rst

 889,063,398,406 legal positions :cite:`romein2003solving` and the exact number (:math:`\approx 2.08 \times 10^{170}`) of legal positions in Go has only recently been determined :cite:`tromp2016`.

+.. topic:: How should you read this document ?

+    This document is a mix of text and Python code in the form of notebook cells.
+Reading only the text and skipping all the code should be enough for you to understand the whole work.
+But if you are interested in the implementation work and the details of the simulations you are welcome to read the notebook cells as well.

+    Some output and cells are hidden for the sake of brievty and readability.
+    Click on the button to reveal the full code and output that were used for the simulations to write this work.

+.. include:: nb_builds/rules.rst

 Solved games
 ------------